Yao-Yin/Yao-Yin.github.io/docs/_posts/2021-05-15-my-journey-in-cs-and-math.md

 ### Database

 - [CMU 15-445](https://15445.courses.cs.cmu.edu/fall2019/)
-  - Will start it if I finish two above courses
+  - ~~Will start it if I finish two above courses~~ I will study computer architecture before this on.
+(2021.12.17)

 ### Computer Architecture